CumulusNetworks/example-ztp-scripts/README.md

 Documentation on how the ZTP process works in Cumulus Linux is available here: http://docs.cumulusnetworks.com/display/CL25/Zero+Touch+Provisioning

+Scripts are included for these tools:

+* Ansible
+* Chef
+* Puppet

 ## Usage

 ### In your own network